Whats 4/5 As A Decimal

 While division is the most straightforward method, there are alternative approaches, particularly helpful for certain types of fractions:

 • Equivalent Fractions with Denominators of 10, 100, 1000, etc.: Some fractions can be easily converted to decimals by finding an equivalent fraction with a denominator that is a power of 10.
-For example, converting 1/2 to a decimal is easy because 1/2 is equivalent to 5/10, which is 0.5.
+To give you an idea, converting 1/2 to a decimal is easy because 1/2 is equivalent to 5/10, which is 0.5.
 While this method doesn't directly apply to 4/5, understanding this principle expands your conversion abilities.

 • Using a Calculator: Calculators provide a quick and efficient way to convert fractions to decimals.
 Simply input the fraction (4/5) and the calculator will provide the decimal equivalent.
 While convenient, understanding the underlying process is still crucial for deeper mathematical understanding.